davidusb-geek/emhass-add-on/emhass/Test.md

     - In your EMHASS fork, draft a new release to trigger the github action to build the docker image
       - Head the releases page of your fork and draft a new release (https://github.com/YOURUSERNAME/emhass/releases/new)
     - In `choose a new tag` create a new suitable tag name (E.g. `v2.0.0`)
-    - Change `Target` if you are working on a branch that is not the default `master`
+    - Change `Target` if you wish to select a branch that is not the default `master`
     - When happy, click `publish release`
     - Head to the Actions page of your fork again to observe the `publish_docker` workflow running.
 Once its finished, if successful, a new Docker image should be available in the packages page of your Github repo (https://github.com/YOURUSERNAME/emhass/pkgs/container/emhass)